-Selling rental property involves a few more wrinkles than selling other real estate.
+Selling rental property involves a few more wrinkles than selling other real estates.
 Any rent that is paid to the seller prior to the date of closing must be prorated at the closing table in a real estate rental property transaction.
 It means that the seller owes the buyer any rent amounts that represent the period of time from closing through the end of the rental period—usually a month.

 Rent prorations are normally done through the date of closing, and they don't include security deposits, which can be turned over to the buyer by the seller to be held as they were before the sale.
 The buyer would then be responsible for the deposits and their eventual disposition based on the terms of the new rental agreement.